Hidden costs to crime victims

 We have followed the victims' commissioner in her first year for a Radio 4 documentary and listened as families have described feeling completely sidelined in court cases.

-Others told how police family liaison officers were not allowed to accompany them to court.'No money'
+Others told how police family liaison officers were not allowed to accompany them to court.

 Criminal injuries compensation in many cases falls far, far short of what families have to spend.